 In-camera special effects filtration is illustrated in FIG. 11.
-Once the image exposure is assessed by using the camera exposure meter (1100), the camera corrects the image by either underexposing the image by one third stops to one stop if the image is overexposed (1110) or overexposing the image by one third stops to one stop if the image is underexposed (1120).
+Once the image exposure is assessed by using the camera exposure meter (1100), the camera corrects the image by either underexposing the image by one third stops to one stop if the image is overexposed (1110) or overexposing the image corrections in an image by applying multiple simultaneous 45 by one third stops to one stop if the image is underexposed (1120).
 The camera finally takes a picture and stores the image (1130).